Vasuji/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-The distortation matrix ```mtx``` and distortion coefficients ```dst``` calculated during camera calibration is saved in pickle file which can be used whenever required.
+The camera matrix ```mtx``` and distortion coefficients ```dst``` calculated during camera calibration is saved in pickle file which can be used whenever required.
 I used that pickle file and produced undistorted images using function ```undistort ``` at cell 7 and 8 .
 Following are the sample undistorted images I produced.

 ![alt text][image1]